MillionIntegrals/vel/README.md

 # How to run the examples?

+While it is possible to specify your models entirely by code, framework tries to encourage you to use config files for that purpose.
+In the `examples` directory, there are defined multiple working config files showcasing most popular algorithms with sane default hyperparameters.

-Whole framework is built around the idea of running config files from code.
-For example, to run the Actor-Critic algorithm simply invoke:
+For example, to run the A2C algorithm on a Breakout atari environment, simply invoke:

 ```
 python -m vel.launcher examples/rl/atari/a2c/breakout_a2c.yaml train
 ```

-General form of the call is as follows
+General command line interface of the launcher is:

 ```
 python -m vel.launcher CONFIGFILE COMMAND --device PYTORCH_DEVICE -r RUN_NUMBER -s SEED
 ```

-Where `PYTORCH_DEVICE` is a valid name of pytorch device, most probably `cuda:0`, and run number is the sequential number of run you wish to record your results under.
+Where `PYTORCH_DEVICE` is a valid name of pytorch device, most likely `cuda:0`.
+Run number is a sequential number you wish to record your results with.

 # Glossary